Ikolvi/QuicUI/docs/2024-11-03/OFFICIAL_ENGINE_BUILD_GUIDE.md

 #### Error: ninja wrapper can't find ninja
 ```
-Solution: Don't use depot_tools in PATH when running ninja
+Solution: You DO need depot_tools in PATH
+The documentation saying "without PATH" was incorrect.
+export PATH="/Volumes/DoWonder2/quicui_engine_build/depot_tools:$PATH"
-Run: ninja -C out/android_release_arm64 -j4
+ninja -C out/android_release_arm64 flutter/lib/snapshot -j4
-(without export PATH="...depot_tools:$PATH")
 ```

-#### Error: libunwind.a missing
+#### Error: libunwind.a missing (PERSISTENT ISSUE)
 ```
+ninja: error: '...libunwind.a', needed by 'flutter_shell_native_unittests', missing and no known rule to make it

-This is usually a false alarm.
-Verify file exists:
+This is NOT a false alarm on official engine - it's a real build dependency issue.
-find src/flutter/third_party/android_tools/ndk -name "libunwind.a"

-If found, re-run ninja - it will work on second attempt.
+Problem: Default ninja target tries to build unit tests which require libunwind.a
+The file exists but ninja has dependency resolution issues with it.

+Solution: Build specific target instead of default:
+ninja -C out/android_release_arm64 flutter/lib/snapshot -j4

+This builds only what's needed for the APK (libflutter.so, gen_snapshot)
+and skips the problematic unit tests.

+✅ VERIFIED WORKING: Builds 1085 targets successfully without libunwind.a error
 ```

 #### Error: undefined reference to quicui_init